psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 11. Q. What goes up white and comes down yellow?
 A. An egg.

-12. Q. What is white and yellow, yet white all over 1 A. An egg.
+12. Q. What is white and yellow, yet white all over?
+A. An egg.

-13. Q. Black as coal, and yet not coal; White as snow, and yet not snow ; It leaps here and there Like a little foal.
+13. Q. Black as coal, and yet not coal; White as snow, and yet not snow; It leaps here and there Like a little foal.
 A. A magpie.

 14. Q. In a field I saw ten pulling four.
 A. A girl's fingers milking.